jonnyleealas/data-structures-algorithms/doublylinkedlist/doubly.md

       - tail = tail.prev
       - count--
       (once count is equal to index we can return)

+      # Set
+      - Replacing a value in a node

 # Doubly Class
 ```
 class Node {